 This isn’t just about students in our own Department.
 So many universities today have sports facilities that cater both for students at an Olympic level and students who simply consider sport a key part of their social experience at university.
 It opens up friendships and support networks, and can boost students’ mental and physical wellbeing.

 Music can do the same thing.
 It’s something that anyone, from any academic discipline or background, can get involved in and derive satisfaction from.
 And it’s not about being the highest level professional, either; it can be just as important as a leisure activity that enriches people’s lives, be that through amateur performance or appreciation.
-Anyone who has ever been to a concert or a gig, never mind made music themselves, knows the feelings that music can engender – knows the ultimately transformative potential of music – and with the Music Performance Space, we aim to bolster that.
+Anyone who has ever been to a concert or a gig, never mind made music themselves, knows the feelings that music can engender – knows the ultimately transformative potential of music – and with the Teaching and Performance Centre, we aim to bolster that.

 And then, of course, there is Liverpool.
 This has to be a facility that benefits Liverpool as much as the University.
 The Department of Music is intertwined with the musical life of this city like no other, and we intend to continue giving back to Liverpool our knowledge and expertise in music, learning from and collaborating with the city’s music industry.
-We also intend to complement Liverpool’s existing musical infrastructure, and with the Music Performance Space, that means filling a gap with a high-quality, medium-sized venue suited to the performance of a very diverse range of musical genres – from classical and contemporary composition to jazz and folk.
+We also intend to complement Liverpool’s existing musical infrastructure, and with the Teaching and Performance Centre, that means filling a gap with a high-quality, medium-sized venue suited to the performance of a very diverse range of musical genres – from classical and contemporary composition to jazz and folk.